 We like to begin this tribute page by recognizing the late great Bob Frawley.
 Bob was an ultra-marathon runner who worked in the social services community.
 He saw a couple of needs.
 There weren’t many local ultra marathons in Minnesota at the time, and the educational and aspirational needs of many students could use a boost.
 He came up with the idea for creating a great race for runners and a way to help those student scholars.
 Without Bob Frawley, there would be no FANS.
 We are eternally grateful to Bob!

-There are a number of tales of the genesis of the FANS Ultra races, but several people who knew Bob shared some accounts which, when combined, which may be the closest to the truth.
+There are a number of tales of the genesis of the FANS Ultra races, but several people who knew Bob shared some accounts which, when combined, may be the closest to the truth.

 In April of 1989 Bill Boutang was race director of some races in Baker Park (Orono, MN) and added a 100 miler to the 50 mile race.
 At this time there were no 100 mile races in Minnesota. (the Superior 100 would not begin until 1991).
 Fast Eddie Rousseau entered the race and recalls running much of it with Bob Frawley who was training for the Western States Race.
 As often happens in races, running together leads to conversations which leads to a solid friendship.